dwarfmaster/contact-manager/README.md

 value.

 The third argument designate how the contact is printed.
 It is a string in which every `{key}` will be replaced by the value for this contact.
+There is a special key, `filename`, which is the path to the addressbook file containing the contact.
+This is mostly useful for those with multiple contact files.

 ## Examples
  - `acm.rb get email ".*@gmail.com" "{name} ({phone})"` shows the name and